 Martin, former owner of Crystal Palace Pastizzeria

 I had broken the story how Malta’s most popular pastizzeria was going to call it a day and sell the shop.
-It created an uproar no one could have ever predicted.
-It had nothing to do with major corruption scandals, and yet a simple pastizzi story just drove the public mad.
+It created an uproar.
+It had nothing to do with major corruption scandals, but a simple pastizzi story is what the public needs to go mad.

 Full interview here.